 It’s no secret that cybersecurity jobs are in high demand.
 The median salary for cybersecurity analysts is about 100,000 USD a year, according to the U.S. Bureau of Labor Statistics.
-What’s more, jobs in this sector are projected to grow by 32% from 2018 to 2028, compared with the median job growth of 5% for all other occupations.
+What’s more, jobs in this sector are projected to grow by 33% from 2020 to 2030, compared with the median job growth of 8% for all other occupations.

 There was a global gap of over 3 million cybersecurity positions in 2019, meaning far more jobs than people qualified to fulfill them, and this chasm is expected to widen in the future.
 Part of the problem is that formal cybersecurity training didn’t exist until very recently, and some of the more experienced cybersecurity professionals have basically learned on the job.

 [Want more tips and advice?
 Sign up for the ExpressVPN newsletter.]

 Cybersecurity job skills

 The SANS Institute, a cybersecurity research and training firm in the U.S. surveyed 500 professionals in 284 firms across the country to find out which skills were most sought-after among cybersecurity job candidates.
 These are the skills ranked in order of importance: